securifera/collector-docker/README.md

 Create a port forward from Collector to Pivot

-edit /etc/ssh/sshd_config on pivot to all for all interfaces to forward traffic
+On the Cloud Extender edit /etc/ssh/sshd_config to listen on all interfaces to forward traffic

 ```
 GatewayPorts clientspecified